bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 >  What is the difference between an adaptive website and a fully responsive website?
 1. Responsive Sites - Is one website that will automaticaly adapt to the screen sizes.

+1a.
 Adaptive websites : will not be automatic.
-It will be design the same page but for each size of screen.
+You will design the same page but for different screen sizes.

 > Describe what it means to be mobile first vs desktop first.
 2. You are designing a website to meet mobile standards first then you can design for desktop.
 Where as more people use a tablet or phone when viewing site content.